uncle-barchen/ruqmoi/ruqmoi.md

 + Tarot: Two ♦/Pentacles
   + upright: balancing decisions, time management, prioritization, adaptability
   + reversed: over-committed, loss of balance, disorganized, overwhelmed
++ The Wanderer's Oracle: Earth ‖ Thunder
+  + situation: The Wanderer is at rest in a shelter in the valley when they hear thunder; a storm has arrived.
+  + admonition: Stay content in camp until the storm passes.
+Catch up on unfinished chores that can be done in camp, or rest.
 + Greek Myth: The Labors of Heracles - 7\.
 The Cretan Bull
   + mode: capture and release, with no help from the Cretans who suffered from the Bull's rampages
   + results: the Bull was set loose to terrorize another area, and to be dealt with by another hero